alexfalkowski/auth/README.md

 ## Generate Access Token

 Access tokens are generated with RSA key pair as created by the key service.
+The user can specify a length.
+The default is 32 and above.

 Once this is generated it is configured as follows:

 ```yaml
 server: